Token Heroic Orc

 - Played with the Dungeon Keeper Ami universe as part of the A Lighter Shade of Grey theme.
 Ami's employees are predominantly amoral, evil, sadistic, stupid, or some combination thereof.
 However, Ami herself, as an unquestionably heroic heroine, enforces laws in her domain that generally discourage the aforementioned tendencies in her minions.
 As such, her goblins begin to show pride in their work- even in work that includes mopping floors and being clean.
 The dark mistresses show restraint (after one insists on Ami torturing her).
 And the youma have shown signs of genuine loyalty to Ami their first decent employer in centuries.

-- Adam from "" series is a heroic Mogadorian.
+- Adam from I Am Number Four is a heroic Mogadorian.

 - From The Thousand Orcs into The Orc King King Obould Many-Arrows starts out as a homicidal warlord bent on domonating everything like most Orc warrior leaders are prone to but after becoming the Avatar of Gruumsh One Eye chief deity of the Orcs he calms down considerably.
 Considering that the blessings bestowed upon him have apparently calmed him somewhat, he has become able to see things in a far broader perspective than any orc before him.
 This has already led to some speculations as to a pending change in orcish society under his leadership.
 In the prologue The Orc King, a hundred years have passed and the kingdom which Obould created, The Kingdom of Many Arrows, has survived the years, establishing trade agreements and treaties with the surrounding cities of the "goodly races".
 At the current time a descendant of Obould, Obould VI, is in control, but is being contested fiercely by shamans of Gruumsh who believe in the old ways of being self dependent and not being peaceful with the good races.
 The situation as it is in The Orc King also furthers the growing desire for peace within Obould; this, of course, is only strengthened by the story of the prologue (which takes place over a century past The Hunter's Blades Trilogy), which obviously shows Obould's vision of the future as an inevitability.